 And compared to Mr. Jones?
 I will to my grave maintain that film is a masterpiece.
 Rebirth might not reach those dizzying heights, but I will still firmly stay in Karl Muller’s corner, awaiting a new movie I this time will not miss by three years.

-From Letterboxd: A man's life is turned inside out after a visit from his college friend leads him into the unexpected.
+Letterboxd summary: A man's life is turned inside out after a visit from his college friend leads him into the unexpected.

 Ratings from around the web